javigs82/ansible-role-clickhouse/README.md

  - Download: From yandex rpm repository.
 Downgrade is allowed by `clickhouse_allow_downgrade` property.
  - Config: Ensure `clickhouse` group & user.
 Ensure paths and config files
  - Install: Download and install by yum
  - Users: Dynamic list to manage users.
-Password are not implemented
+Password management is not implemented
  - RBAC: TO BE IMPLEMENTED

 ### Cluster configuration